MediScribe/docjet-mobile/docs/fresh-start/job_dataflow.md

 - ApiJobRemoteDataSourceImpl currently maps JSON directly to Job entities in _mapJsonToJob
 - No freshness policy is implemented yet (deciding when local data is stale)
 - No explicit error recovery strategy implemented for network failures
 - ❌ **REFACTOR (Debt)** - Refactor `status` fields (`Job.status`, `JobHiveModel.status`, `JobApiDTO.jobStatus`) to use a type-safe `JobStatus` enum instead of `String` to prevent runtime errors from typos and improve clarity.
 This requires changes in entity, models, DTO, mapper, and potentially repository/datasources depending on logic.

+### Current Implementation Progress

+The `JobRepositoryImpl` has been created with basic caching and staleness check strategy.
+To complete the implementation, the following steps are needed:

+1. ❌ **HIGH PRIORITY** - Update `JobLocalDataSource` interface to include timestamp methods:
+   - Add `Future<DateTime?> getLastFetchTime();` - Returns when data was last fetched from remote
+   - Add `Future<void> saveLastFetchTime(DateTime time);` - Records when data was fetched

+2. ❌ **HIGH PRIORITY** - Implement these methods in `HiveJobLocalDataSourceImpl`:
+   - Store fetch timestamp in a dedicated Hive key or separate box
+   - Handle null cases for first-time access

+3. ❌ **HIGH PRIORITY** - Regenerate test mocks after interface update:
+   - Run `flutter pub run build_runner build --delete-conflicting-outputs`

+Once completed, the repository will properly handle:
+- Cache freshness with configurable staleness threshold (default: 1 hour)
+- Fetch from remote when local data is stale
+- Proper error handling with logging
+- Write-through caching (saves remote data locally)